eranamar-zz/eranamar.github.io/_posts/2017-03-24-Comparing-Chernoff---Hoeffding-bounds.markdown

 <a class="toc" name="toc-Section-1">1</a> The Definitions and Motivation
 </h1>
 <div class="Unindented">
 Hoeffding and Chernoff bounds (a.k.a “inequalities”) are very common <i>concentration measures</i> that are being used in many fields in computer science.
-A concentration measure is a way to bound the probability of the sum of random variables to get values outside a neighborhood of the sum of their means.
+A concentration measure is a way to bound the probability for the event in which the sum of random variables is “far” from the sum of their means.
 </div>
 <div class="Indented">
 For example: suppose we have <span class="MathJax_Preview"><script type="math/tex">
 n
 </script>
-</span> (fair) coins to toss and we want to know what is the probability that the total number of heads (i.e sum of indicators) will be “far” from half of the tosses (which is the mean of that sum), say that either <span class="MathJax_Preview"><script type="math/tex">
+</span> (fair) coins to toss and we want to know what is the probability that the total number of heads (i.e sum of indicators) will be “far” from half of the tosses (which is the sum of their means), say that either <span class="MathJax_Preview"><script type="math/tex">
 \#heads>\frac{3}{4}n
 </script>
 </span> or <span class="MathJax_Preview"><script type="math/tex">